wp-plugins/category-custom-post-order/readme.txt

 Order posts separately for each taxonomy

 == Description ==
-This plugin allows you to sort the posts by drag & drop interface according to taxonomy.
+This plugin allows you to order the posts by drag & drop interface according to taxonomy.

+Working with custom taxonomies and post types.

 [youtube https://www.youtube.com/watch?v=8jvNn4V9nq8]

 == Upgrade Notice ==